 Can laminate flooring be installed on steps?

 Yes, laminate flooring can be installed on steps but with this exceptional installation, the planks should be glued down with regular wood glue.
-The moldings and transitions need to be nailed down.
+In fact, laminate is a good stair flooring option.
+However, the moldings and transitions need to be nailed down.
 You must also ensure this meets your local building code.

 No, laminate flooring must be installed in a climate-controlled area.